 Accounts payable workflow: A step-by-step guide

-What is the accounts payable workflow?
+What is an accounts payable workflow?

 1. Purchase requisition